 Blossom is a very small city located in the state of Texas.
 With a population of 1,422 people and just one neighborhood, Blossom is the 746th largest community in Texas.

-When you are in Blossom, you'll notice that it is more blue-collar than most other communities in America.
-40.79% of Blossom’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Blossom is a blue-collar town, with 40.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Blossom is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Blossom who work in sales jobs (14.80%), office and administrative support (11.68%), and food service (5.76%).

-Blossom is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Blossom does not have a public transit system used by locals to get to and from work.

 Blossom is a somewhat ethnically-diverse city.
 The people who call Blossom home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blossom residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Blossom include German, English, Irish, Scots-Irish, and Scottish.